Local News Links:... .........................

 For a more detailed version of this post, read my October 2014 Winnipeg Free Press story here!

-G. Sydney "Syd" Halter had a huge impact on the local and national sports scene, though most sports fans wouldn't recognize the name.
-Here's the story of the Winnipegger who pulled the CFL together.
+Syd Halter had a huge impact on the local and national sports scene, though most sports fans wouldn't recognize the name.
+Here's the story of the Winnipegger who brought four regional sports leagues together under a single Canadian Football League.

-Halter was born in Winnipeg on April 18, 1905, and graduated from the Faculty of Law at the University of Manitoba in 1927.
-While a student, he managed the Bisons hockey team and was introduced to the world of sports management.
+Gerald Sydney "Syd" Halter was born in Winnipeg on April 18, 1905, and graduated from the Faculty of Law at the University of Manitoba in 1927.
+As a student, he managed the Bisons hockey team and was introduced to the world of sports management.

 As national president of the AAUC, at just 33 years of age, he was portrayed as the young upstart who was coming in to modernize an antiquated organization for a new era.

-Halter was president of both the Winnipeg Rugby Football Club (soon to be nicknamed the "Blue Bombers") and the Amateur Athletic Union of Canada when World War II began.
-He left to serve in an administrative capacity with the Royal Canadian Air Force.
+Halter was president of both the Winnipeg Rugby Football Club, (soon to be nicknamed the "Blue Bombers"), and the Amateur Athletic Union of Canada when World War II began.
+He left to serve in an administrative capacity with the Royal Canadian Air Force and a

-After the war, Halter resumed his corporate law career and his interest in sports.
+fter the war resumed his law career and his interest in sports.

 In 1953, Halter was elected commissioner of the Western Interprovincial Football Union (WIFU) in which the Winnipeg Blue Bombers played.
 It was one of four major regional leagues in the country.

-Halter felt that it was time “to organize Canadian pro football" and that "... all matters pertinent to it at this time can be handled on a national basis under the jurisdiction of a single central office” and he set out to create a single Canadian Football League.
+Halter felt that it was time to reorganize the sport of football in Canada and that "... all matters pertinent to it at this time can be handled on a national basis under the jurisdiction of a single central office” and then made it his mission to create a single Canadian Football League.

 January 18, 1958, Winnipeg Free Press

-through its formative years of 1958 to 1966.
-(That made him the man with the tough decision to halt play at the 1962 'fog bowl' Grey Cup game and resume the game the next day.)
+through its formative years from 1958 to 1966.
+(That made him the man who had to make the tough decision to halt the 1962 'fog bowl' Grey Cup final game and resume play the next day.)

 Winnipeg Stadium